Non-Stationary Inventory Control with Lead Times: Introduction

-\begin{itemize} \item {\em Demand Backlogging.}\; In the backlogging model, counterfactual feedback yields a full-information structure, such that the cost of any base-stock level can be estimated from data collected under any other level.
-Exploiting this, we design \NSBLIC (\Cref{algo:backlog}) and show that this algorithm attains dynamic regret ${\tilde{\mathcal{O}}((L+1)\sqrt{ST})}$ (\cref{thm:regret_backlogging}).
-This rate is near-optimal in both the non-stationarity measure~$S$ and time horizon~$T$ (\cref{thm:lower_bound}), and notably is achieved without prior knowledge of $S$.
-In stationary settings when ${S = 1}$, this mimics existing guarantees (\cref{lemma:lower_bound_stationary}), highlighting that our algorithm is robust to non-stationarity while remaining near-optimal when demand is stationary. \item {\em Lost-Sales, $L = 0$.}\; In the lost-sales model with instantaneous replenishment, demand censoring yields left-sided counterfactual feedback, and data from a higher base-stock level can be used to evaluate any lower level.
-We present \NSLSIC (\Cref{algo:lost_sales}) and prove that its dynamic regret scales as ${\tilde{\mathcal{O}}(U^{3/2}\sqrt{ST})}$ (\cref{thm:regret_LS_L_zero}).
-This bound is again near-optimal in both $T$ and unknown $S$ (\cref{thm:lower_bound}), and it matches the regret rate for the stationary problem~\citep{zhang2020closing}, again demonstrating robustness to non-stationarity at no cost to optimality when demand is stationary.
-This result improves upon existing methods with discrete demand \citep{chen2021data}. \item {\em Lost-Sales, $L > 0$.}\; When demand censoring is combined with strictly positive lead times, the conditions under which counterfactual evaluation remains valid become more restrictive.
-We characterize these limitations and design \NSLSICL (\Cref{algo:lost_sales_lead_time}), which leverages both convexity of the cost function and counterfactual feedback.
-When $S$ is known, \NSLSICL achieves dynamic regret ${\tilde{\mathcal{O}}((L+1)^{2/3} U S^{1/3} T^{2/3})}$, and ${\tilde{\mathcal{O}}((L+1)^{2/3} U \min\{ S T^{2/3}, S^{1/2} T^{3/4}\})}$ when $S$ is unknown (\cref{thm:regret_LS_L_positive}).
-These are, to the best of our knowledge, the first regret guarantees for non-stationary lost-sales systems with positive lead times. \end{itemize}
+\begin{itemize} \item {\em Demand Backlogging.}\; In this model, counterfactual feedback yields a full-information structure.
+The cost of any base-stock level can be estimated from data collected under any other level.
+This allows us to combine change point detection with successive elimination in a direct way.
+Our algorithm, \NSBLIC (\Cref{algo:backlog}), attains dynamic regret ${\tilde{\mathcal{O}}((L+1)\sqrt{ST})}$ without prior knowledge of $S$ (\cref{thm:regret_backlogging}).
+This rate matches the lower bound in $S$ and $T$ up to logarithmic factors (\cref{thm:lower_bound}), and in the stationary case when $S=1$, it recovers the corresponding $\sqrt{T}$ benchmark rate (\cref{lemma:lower_bound_stationary}).
+This highlights that our algorithm is robust to non-stationarity while remaining near-optimal when demand is stationary. \item {\em Lost-Sales, $L = 0$.}\; In the lost-sales model with instantaneous replenishment, demand censoring yields left-sided feedback where data from a higher base-stock level can be used to evaluate any lower level.
+This asymmetry creates a difficulty for change detection, since previously eliminated high base-stock levels may become optimal after a demand shift.
+We design \NSLSIC (\Cref{algo:lost_sales}), which combines successive elimination with targeted sampling of the maximal base-stock level to monitor such changes.
+The algorithm achieves expected dynamic regret ${\tilde{\mathcal{O}}(U^{3/2}\sqrt{ST})}$ (\cref{thm:regret_LS_L_zero}).
+This bound is again near-optimal in both $T$ and unknown $S$ (\cref{thm:lower_bound}), and it matches the rate for the stationary problem~\citep{zhang2020closing}, demonstrating robustness to non-stationarity at no cost to optimality when demand is stationary.
+This improves upon existing methods with discrete demand \citep{chen2021data}.